Skip to main content

 1. Think about your last visit to a shopping center or a large food store in the United States or other developed economy.
 Which of these goods and services do you think are available in a typical market in Niger?
 Which were available in the United States 50 years ago?
 100 years ago?

 2. (Advanced) In the late 1990s, the US government was running a surplus of about 1 percent of gross domestic product (GDP).
 Current projections show that the government is going to run deficits in excess of 5 percent of GDP in the future.
 Let us imagine that there are no changes in private saving or in foreign borrowing/lending.The condition that private savings do not change is important.
 For example, if the government cuts taxes, it is possible that people will predict that taxes will be higher in the future and will increase their savings in anticipation.
-We will say more about this in Chapter 29 "Balancing the Budget".
+We will say more about this in Chapter 29.
 In this case, the increased deficit translates directly into a decrease in the investment rate.
 To investigate the implications of such a decrease, suppose that, in the year 2000

 investment rate = 0.24,